esingh16/Doctor-JEN-AI/README.md

 </p>

 Evaluation includes:
-- Accuracy, Precision, Recall, F1-score
+- Accuracy, Precision, Recall, and F1-score
 - ROC curves and AUC
-- Feature importance (tree-based models)
+- Feature importance for tree-based models
-- Overfitting analysis across tree depths
+- Overfitting analysis across different tree depths

+---

+## 🔍 Inference (Optional Extension)
+The trained models can be used to **infer heart disease risk for new patient records** by passing clinical attributes through the final trained pipeline.

+This demonstrates how machine learning models can support **clinical decision-making**, while emphasizing that such systems are **assistive tools** and not replacements for professional medical diagnosis.

 ---